 Silverwood is a really fun amusement park.
 Sure, there are several amusement parks out there.
 But not only is Silverwood a relatively new park, but it's a very isolated park.
 There is not any competition in the area.
 The nearest park is 5 hours away, and it's another small little park.
 But Silverwood really does have a lot going for it.
 It has a really good coaster collection with some really good wooden coasters.
 They may not be Top 10 Wooden Coasters, but they still are some of the better woodies without a doubt.
 And on top of that, they've saved a lot of really good coasters.
 They not only got DejaVu from Six Flags Great America, but they also rescued Corkscrew from Knotts Berry Farm, the first coaster to go upsidedown (that wasn't a death trap from the beginning of the 20th Century).
 And on top of all that, they have a good mix of flat rides, with both old classic flat rides, as well as new state of the art flat rides.
 They have some fun water rides, and a fun water park connected.
 It works as a fantastic local park, and if you're from the area, there's not much competition, and you'll love it.
 If you're a coaster enthusiast, and from the area, it's a bit of a ways, and far from the best park.
 But they do have some underrated coasters and some historic rides to check out.

 *Are there kiddy coaster restrictions? - There's no requirement to ride Krazy Koaster.
 I know they have a kiddy powered coaster that might have a restriction.
 But that's not a credit, so I didn't bother to check.

-*Get plenty of rides on Aftershock, Timber Terror, and Tremors.
+*Get plenty of rides on Aftershock, Timber Terror, Tremors, Stunt Pilot.

 *Check the wind in the morning.
 Aftershock closes in the wind.